centre-for-educational-technology/rada2/README.md

 - Consider creating a backup of database and current service files
 - Run `git pull` to get the latest code from the `production` branch (or use any other means to get the latest code and replace the current one)
 - Run `php artisan migrate:status` to determine if migrations are required
-  - If there are any unapplied migrations, run `php artisan migrate` command
+  - If there are any not yet applied migrations, run `php artisan migrate` command
   - You can check the state of migrations at any time by running the initial command
 - Run `php artisan view:clear`, to clear any view caches
 - Check if any additional migrations/configurations are required